fortran-lang/stdlib/doc/specs/stdlib_selection.md

 `1:size(array)`, which is modified instead.
 On return the index array is modified such that `all(array(index(1:k)) <= array(index(k)))` and `all(array(k) <= array(k+1:size(array)))`.
 The user can optionally specify `left` and `right` indices to constrain the search for the kth-smallest value.
-This can be useful if you have previously called `select` to find a smaller or larger rank (that will have led to partial sorting of `index`, thus implying some constraint on the location).
+This can be useful if you have previously called `arg_select` to find a smaller or larger rank (that will have led to partial sorting of `index`, thus implying some constraint on the location).